cbaigorri/flexible-pwa-webpack-plugin/README.md

 ## Usage

-Add the plugin to your webpack config as follows:
+Add the plugin to your Webpack config as follows:

 ```javascript
 // ES6+